- About us

 The objective of the Program is to assist Pakistan in addressing its development, education and research needs.
 The Program is of five years duration (2006-2010) and will provide 500 scholarships over five years for Pakistani nationals to undertake study, research or professional development in Australia.

-Responsibility for delivery of the scholarships by the Australian Government is shared by the Australian Agency for International Development (AusAID) and the Department of Education, Employment and Workplace Relations (DEEWR).
-For information on scholarships managed by DEEWR please visit their website at http://www.endeavour.dest.gov.au/.
+Responsibility for delivery of the scholarships by the Australian Government is shared by the Department of Foreign Affairs and Trade - Australian Aid and the Department of Education.
+For information on scholarships managed by the Department of Education please visit their website at http://education.gov.au/scholarships-and-fellowships.

-Two hundred Scholarships will be offered through AusAID for postgraduate study at Australian universities.
-The information below refers to the two hundred AusAID managed scholarships.
+Two hundred Scholarships will be offered through DFAT-Australian Aid for postgraduate study at Australian universities.
+The information below refers to the two hundred DFAT-Australian Aid managed scholarships.

 • Natural Resources Management (e.g. Agriculture, Animal husbandry, Aquaculture and Fisheries, Forestry, Horticulture, Rural Management, Environmental Studies);